sokoobo/RiMusic/README.md

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, swtich from RiMusic to classic ViMusic style, viceversa
-- Auto cache songs for offline playback with a custom cache size
+- Auto cache songs for offline playback with a custom cache size, ONLY IF THE SPECIFIC PLATFORM ALLOWS
 - Download songs or entire playlists for offline playback (not cache)
 - Background playback
 - Listening statistics